okwasniewski/react-native-bottom-tabs/docs/docs/docs/guides/usage-with-react-navigation.md

 - `transparent` - uses transparent background and no shadow.
 - `opaque` - uses set of opaque colors that are appropriate for the current theme

+Note: It's recommended to use `transparent` or `opaque` without lazy loading as the tab bar background flashes when a view is rendered lazily.
 #### `sidebarAdaptable`

 A tab bar style that adapts to each platform.
 (Apple platforms only)